Surrey's Natural Areas Partnership (SNAP)

 - Planting native trees and shrubs

-The Environmental Outreach team promotes nature appreciation and park stewardship by interacting with park neighbours and park users throughout the city.
-The team teaches children about the importance of nature in the city while leading fun and interactive programs such as .
-Look for them at community festivals and around Surrey, or book them for your own neighbourhood event!
+The Urban Forestry Outreach team promotes nature appreciation and park stewardship by interacting with park neighbours and park users throughout the city.
+Look for them at community festivals and environmental events around Surrey, or book them for your own neighbourhood event!

 Check us out on Facebook and Twitter!